drainpip/shaneis.me-v2/content/blog/making-technical-interviews-real/index.md

 We all sat in a room and asked each other what the goals of our interview should be and we came up with something fairly simple:

-* Find out what it's like to work with this person in the shortest time possible.
+- Find out what it's like to work with this person in the shortest time possible.
-* Be kind to the people asking to work with us.
+- Be kind to the people asking to work with us.
-* No pass/fail.
+- No pass/fail.

 All of our decisions went through these steps.
 Any new idea had to answer to all of the goals.
 I don't think we could have come up with as good of a system without them.

 With this guidance, we quickly came up with a two-part technical interview that is fairly specific to the Front End, however, the general idea behind each interview is applicable to any technical problem if I may be so bold.

-### The Technical Round

 The full steps for our interview process are as follows:

 1. Recruiting screen / employee referral
 2. Hiring manager screen
 3. Technical Round
-4. Company Pitch
-5. Offer
+4. Offer

+### The Technical Round

 Our technical round has two interviews in total.
 The first is our coding challenge.
 The coding interview is one of the most rightfully maligned in our industry.
 Many, I feel, do this completely backward - including the big names.
 They're typically a pass/fail scenario where if you miss one minor trick question you're out of contention.
 They're typically a painful process, something to be feared.
 Even with all that negative, and more that I don't have time to list, this process doesn't find the best writers of code.
 Instead it finds those that are lucky because they studied that very problem recently, or have studied a particular company's hiring process to game the system.

 Our coding challenge is designed with our main goals in mind, but it has its own specific goals as well:

-* Find out a candidate's technical seniority.
+- Find out a candidate's technical seniority.
-* Find out what it's like to pair with the candidate on an unfamiliar codebase.
+- Find out what it's like to pair with the candidate on an unfamiliar codebase.

 We start by sending a repository over to the candidate ahead of the interview.
 We do this not to have them work on it, but to have them get it installed and up and running so we don't waste time on that during the interview.
 The more studious of our candidates pour through the code to get familiar with its structure, and test out the UI to see the experience - this isn't a bug in the system - it's what we want our candidates to do!
 We don’t want them to do any work outside of the interview, we feel like the hour spent in this interview is enough of an ask of their time, and we don't want them spending a weekend on a coding challenge (or worse).